mitshell/CryptoMobile/README.md

 - _ctypes: provides the old CM module which uses ctypes binding to the C files compiled as shared object.

-Within the CryptoMobile directory, we have to following modules:
+Within the CryptoMobile directory, we have the following modules:
 - utils.py: provides common routine (eg log() and exception) for the library
+- AES.py: provides support for several AES Python backend
 - CMAC.py: provides a CMAC class which implement the CMAC mode of operation
-- CM.py: the main module providing classes KASUMI, SNOW3G, ZUC (making use of the wrappers in C_py) and AES_3GPP (making use of the pycrypto AES implementation), and functions UEA1, UIA1, UEA2, UIA2, EEA1, EIA1, EEA2, EIA2, EEA3 and EIA3.
+- CM.py: the main module providing classes KASUMI, SNOW3G, ZUC (making use of the wrappers in C_py) and AES_3GPP (making use of the AES backend), and functions UEA1, UIA1, UEA2, UIA2, EEA1, EIA1, EEA2, EIA2, EEA3 and EIA3.
 - Milenage.py: provides the Milenage algorithm and conversion functions to be used for keys and authentication vectors conversion.